bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_preferred_language(lang=None)

-   Return the standard language code of a preferred language code.
+   Return the supported language code of a preferred language code.

-   If the preferred language code is passed in, it returns the standard language code of it, otherwise it returns the standard language code of the :term:`active language` code.
+   If the preferred language code is passed in, it returns the supported language code of it, otherwise it returns the supported language code of the :term:`active language` code.

-   :param lang: The preferred language code to derive the standard language code
+   :param lang: The preferred language code to derive the supported language code
        out of.
        ``None`` means use the :term:`active language` code.
    :type lang: str or None
-   :return: The standard language code of the preferred language code.
+   :return: The supported language code of the preferred language code.
    :rtype: str
    :raise ValueError: If the preferred language code is not specified in
        the :data:`~django.conf.settings.LANGUAGES` setting.